-Mr. Tsagaan Puntsag is a Chairman of the Board of Economic Policy and Competitiveness Research Center of Mongolia.
+Mr. Puntsagis a Chairman of the Board of Economic Policy and Competitiveness Research Center of Mongolia.
 He previously worked as a Policy Advisor on Minerals, Energy and Infrastructure in the team of the President of Mongolia.

 He became a lawyer in 1979 in Ulaanbaatar, attended the Mongolian National University in 1979-1980, and graduated from the Moscow State Institute of International Relations in 1985.
 Mr. Tsagaan started his working career at the Federation of Mongolian Trade Unions as an officer in charge of international relations and legal matters, and later, as a general coordinator of relations with trade unions and the International Labor Organization.
 After this, he served as a legal assistant to the Secretary General of the State Baga Khural, the country’s Deputy Labor Minister, and the Personal Assistant to the President of Mongolia.
 In 1995, Mr. Tsagaan started managing the Golomt Bank.
 The next year he became the Minister for Finance.
 In 1989, Mr. Tsagaan established a private consulting firm Premier International, which provided business and legal consulting services to private and public entities.
 He was appointed as the Minister of Education, Culture and Science in 2004.